MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-dns-guidance.md

 When this change occurs, Windows logs Event ID 410 in the DNS server event log:

 > The DNS server list of restricted interfaces does not contain a valid IP address for the server computer.
-The DNS server will use all IP interfaces on the machine.
-Use the DNS manager server properties, interfaces dialog, to verify and reset the IP addresses the DNS server should listen on.
+The DNS server will use all IP interfaces on the computer.
+Use the DNS manager server properties, interfaces dialog box, to verify and reset the IP addresses the DNS server should listen on.
 For more information, see "To restrict a DNS server to listen only on selected addresses" in the online Help.

 To troubleshoot this issue, see [DNS server reverts to listening on all IP addresses instead of the configured NIC Teaming IP address](dns-server-loses-teaming-nic-configuration.md).